Advertising: 18th-19th century: Newspaper Advertising

-In the 18th century, advertisements started to appear in weekly newspapers in England.
-These early print advertisements were used mainly to promote books and newspapers, which became increasingly affordable with advances in the printing press; and medicines, which were increasingly sought after.
-However, false advertising and so-called "quack" advertisements became a problem, which ushered in the regulation of advertising content.
+By the end of the 18th century in England, the circulation of newspapers had increased and advertising accounted for a significant proportion of newspaper content.
+As a result the word 'advertiser' began to be used in newspaper names/titles.
+Prior to the 19th century, most advertisements were for books or medicines.
+At this time, advertisements rarely used images.

 In the United States, newspapers grew quickly in the first few decades of the 19th century, in part due to advertising.
 By 1822, the United States had more newspaper readers than any other country.
 About half of the content of these newspapers consisted of advertising, usually local advertising, with half of the daily newspapers in the 1810s using the word "advertiser" in their name.